 Timing your contractions

-The best way to tell if you’re really in labor or not is to time your contractions (the American College of Gynecologists and Obstetricians agrees).
+One of the best ways to tell if labor has really started (from the comfort of home) is to time your contractions (the American College of Gynecologists and Obstetricians agrees).
 There are plenty of contraction timer apps out there to help you and your partner understand your contractions, but a watch and a piece of paper will also work just fine in a pinch.

-This information is meant to get you started.
-Bloomlife should be used to facilitate, but never replace, conversation with your birth team.
+This information is meant to get you started and should be used to facilitate, but never replace, conversation with your birth team.
 If you have any concern at any point, contact your healthcare provider.